 There are several mechanisms by which regulated devices can be placed on the market in the United States.
 Some products may qualify for clearance under Section 510(k) of the Federal Food, Drug and Cosmetic Act.
 To obtain this clearance from the FDA, the manufacturer must submit to the FDA a premarket notification that it intends to begin marketing the product, and show that the product is substantially equivalent to another legally marketed predicate device (i.e., a device that has been cleared through the 510(k) process; a device that was legally marketed prior to May 28, 1976; a device that has been downclassified by the FDA; or a device that FDA has previously determined to be exempt from the 510(k) process).
-To be substantially equivalent, an applicant must show that when compared to a predicate, the new device has the same intended use and same technology, or if different technology, that the new device is as safe and effective as the predicate from human clinical studies.
+To be substantially equivalent, an applicant must show that when compared to a predicate, the new device has the same intended use and same technology, or if different technology, that the new device is as safe and effective as the predicate and does not raise different questions of safety and effectiveness.
+In all cases, data from some form of performance testing is required and in some cases, the submission must include data from human clinical studies.
 An applicant must submit a 510(k) application at least 90 days before commercial distribution of the affected product commences.

 Marketing may only commence when the FDA issues a clearance letter finding that the new device is substantially equivalent to the predicate device.
-The standards and data requirements necessary for the clearance of a new device may be subject to change.
+The standards and data requirements necessary for the clearance of a new device may be unclear or may be subject to change.
 Although FDA clearance usually takes from four to twelve months, in some cases more than a year may be required before clearance is obtained, if at all.